mmikejcruz/configure-ad/README.md

 - Setup Resources in Azure
 - Ensure Connectivity between the windows 10 virtual machine and Domain Controller
-- Create an Admin and Normal User Account in AD
+- Create an Admin and Normal User Account in Active Directory
 - Join windows 10 virtual machine to your domain

 <h2>Deployment and Configuration Steps</h2>